dytruong/GetPCinformation/README.txt

   + DO NOT run two functions (checkmutiple and checkone) at the same time.

 ---------------------------------------INFORMATION----------------------------------------------------------------
-This script can get information below:
+This script get information below:
 - IP address
 - MAC address
 - Current logged username